-Both examples are learning experiences that can only happen with the integration of technology.
+Both examples are learning experiences that can only happen with SAMR model of technology integration.
 Both activities are previously inconceivable in the confines of the classroom.
 In using different EdTech tools, students are empowered to apply concepts learned and create something as a result of the learning experience.

 Souce: Common Sense Media

 In designing instruction, it is important to carefully consider the affordances and limitations of various technologies.
 The SAMR model, a practical guide for EdTech integration, is both a planning tool and a reflection tool.
 It benefits teachers by providing a framework from which they can assess how they are using technology in teaching, and how technology can enhance instruction.